MicrosoftDocs/OfficeDocs-SharePoint-PowerShell/sharepoint/sharepoint-ps/sharepoint-online/Get-SPOTenantRestrictedSearchMode.md

 ## SYNOPSIS

-Get the current mode of Restricted Search setting.
+Gets the current mode of the restricted search setting.

 ## SYNTAX